Strategies for Dealing With the Media

 Understand the gravity of the situation

 At first, the reporter may not even appear adversarial.
 But it is a common media technique to ask “softball” questions to put the interviewee at ease before delivering the “gotcha” questions that the reporter may hope will uncover problems.
-Any time your assisted living company is examined by the news media, the reputation of your company and the assisted living industry is on the line.
+Any time your senior living company is examined by the news media, the reputation of your company and the senior living industry is on the line.
 Take that prospect seriously by using recommended steps to manage the media.